 Nine Cat Behavior Lessons

-At this time of year many households are adding new cats to their families.
+More households are adding new cats to their families.
 This can be a trying time for some, but the difficulties can be minimized if you understand some basic cat behavior.
 We have only recently started to understand just how different feline behavior is from that of many other types of animals.
 Although we have a lot still to learn, what follows is my top list of things people should know about how cats behave and interact.

 1. Cats are social and left on their own will form matriarchal groups.
 However, they do not need feline or human companionship in most cases.
 Much research has been conducted in this area, thanks in part to the many feral colonies that in recent years have been developed with consistent care.
 Observing these colonies, researchers have found that mothers and their daughters tend to form groups, often sharing in kitten-rearing duties.
 Related males may also stay in the group, and unrelated males may join it, but unrelated females typically are not allowed in.
 This is one reason why housing two unrelated adult female cats in the same household can be difficult.